UniversalDependencies/UD_Chinese-HK/README.txt

 When using this treebank, please cite at least one paper from the following references:
 Tak-sum WONG, Kim GERDES, Herman LEUNG, and John LEE.
 "Quantitative Comparative Syntax on the Cantonese-Mandarin Parallel Dependency Treebank" Proceedings of the Fourth International Conference on Dependency Linguistics, pp. 266−275, Pisa, Italy, September 2017.
-Herman LEUNG, Rafaël POIRET, Tak-sum WONG, Xinying ChEN, Kim GERDES and John LEE.
+Herman LEUNG, Rafaël POIRET, Tak-sum WONG, Xinying CHEN, Kim GERDES and John LEE.
 "Developing Universal Dependencies for Mandarin Chinese" Proceedings of the 12th Workshop on Asian Language Resources, pp. 20−29, Osaka, Japan, December 2016.

 === Machine-readable metadata =================================================
 Documentation status: partial